ethereum/ethereum-org-website/src/content/history/index.md

 ---

-### Capella (_planned_) {#capella}
+### Capella {#capella}

 <NetworkUpgradeSummary name="capella" />

 #### Summary {#capella-summary}

-The Capella upgrade is the third major upgrade to the consensus layer (Beacon Chain), which enables staking withdrawals.
-Capella is to occur simultaneous to the Shanghai upgrade occurring on the execution layer to enable withdrawal functionality in sync with one another.
+The Capella upgrade was the third major upgrade to the consensus layer (Beacon Chain) and enabled staking withdrawals.
+Capella occurred synchronously with the execution layer upgrade, Shanghai, and enabled staking withdrawal functionality.

-This consensus layer upgrade brings the ability for stakers who did not provide withdrawal credentials with their initial deposit to do so, thereby enabling withdrawals.
+This consensus layer upgrade brought the ability for stakers who did not provide withdrawal credentials with their initial deposit to do so, thereby enabling withdrawals.

-The upgrade also provides automatic account sweeping functionality, which continuously processes validator accounts for any available rewards payments or full withdrawals.
+The upgrade also provided automatic account sweeping functionality, which continuously processes validator accounts for any available rewards payments or full withdrawals.

 - [More on staking withdrawals](/staking/withdrawals/).
 - [Read the Capella upgrade specifications](https://github.com/ethereum/consensus-specs/blob/dev/specs/capella/)